 Infographic by Bailey Mariner 2656030-vomit-color-chart-what-different-colors-mean-asset

-Clear vomit is most often from swallowed saliva.
+Clear vomit is most commonly from swallowed saliva.
 This often occurs the first few times a person vomits with an empty stomach, as there is nothing else in the stomach other than the saliva they recently swallowed.

 It may occur due to: